18F/intake/pages/business-lines.md

 title: Business lines
 ---

-18F has a variety of services provided under 4 business lines.

-Check the links to the left to see details.
+18F has a variety of services grouped under three business lines, and is exploring additional services to offer.
+The links on the left go to pages with more information about each.